Ha8917/work-day-scheduler/README.md

 # Work Day Scheduler

-This project was created to help employees keep tasks organized.
+This project was created to help employees keep tasks organized during their work.

+### Contributors
+Hugo Alves